tibbben/geospatial-visualization/course_description.md

 ###Class Project:

 As a class project, each student will create one map layout and present it through a medium of their choice (print, projected, online, or another).
 The map  must have at least two layers of data displayed in a simple overlay analysis (this does not include background or base map layers) and there must be an aggregated data set either displayed as geographic information on the map image itself or as a summary table included in the map layout.
-The map layout must tell a story: this means the layout may use elements such as a title, legend, labels, geographic features, scale, descriptive text, context, locater map, insets, credits, and sources with integrity in a harmonious and holistic presentation to make a spatial argument or to present a spatial vision of past, present or future.
+The map layout must tell a story: this means the layout may use elements such as a title, legend, labels, geographic features, scale, descriptive text, context, locator map, insets, credits, and sources with integrity in a harmonious and holistic presentation to make a spatial argument or to present a spatial vision of past, present or future.
 The class project will be presented in the final meeting for a critical review by fellow students and instructors.

+[ needs reconsideration for full semester course, could be in pairs? ]

 ---